timestee/go/README.md

     + `stringex` enhances the functionality of the standard library package `strings`
 - `together` focusses on goroutines and how to manage them more convenient and reliable
     + `actor` runs a backend goroutine processing anonymous functions for the serialization of changes, e.g. in a structure
+    + `cells` provides an event processing based on the idea of meshed cells with different behaviors
     + `crontab` allows running functions at configured times and in chronological order
     + `limiter` limits the number of parallel executing goroutines in its scope
     + `loop` helps running a controlled endless `select` loop for goroutine backends
-	+ `mesh` provides an event processing based on the idea of networked nodes with different behaviors
     + `notifier` helps at the coordination of multiple goroutines
     + `wait` provides a flexible and controlled waiting for conditions by polling
 - `trace` helps running applications and servers